Long County vaccination clinic gives gift cards to those getting shots

-Ludowici, Ga.
-(WSAV) – More than 60 people who received Covid vaccine shots at a vaccination clinic at the Long County Health Department received something else, a $100 gift card.
+LUDOWICI, Ga.
+(WSAV) – More than 60 people who received COVID vaccine shots Thursday at the Long County Health Department clinic received something else — a $100 gift card.

 “I think a lot of it has been hesitancy and a little fear of getting the vaccine from what they’ve heard from other people or what they’ve seen online,” said Angela Hartley, a clinical nursing director at the Coastal Health District.